howion/notes/notes/principles-of-economics/02-supply-and-demand.md

 Demand refers to **willingness** and **ability** of someone to purchase a good and service.

-The **law of demand** states that the quantity of a good demanded is inversely related to the good’s price.
+The **law of demand** states that the quantity of a good demanded is inversely related to the good's price.

 <br/>
 <center>